Add Your Social Accounts to Windows 8 on Your Surface

 When the Settings pane appears, tap the word Accounts, and the Accounts pane appears, listing your Microsoft account.
 From the Accounts pane, tap the Add an Account link, and the Mail app lists the accounts you can add.

 Repeat these steps for other e-mail accounts you want to add to the Mail app.
-(Microsoft constantly tinkers with its apps, so don’t be surprised to see a few other e-mail accounts listed on your own Surface.)

 Return to the Start screen, tap the People tile, and enter your other accounts.

 To stock the app with more of your friends, tell the People app about your social networking sites, like Facebook, Twitter, LinkedIn, and others.
+Open the People app, summon the Charms bar by sliding your finger inward from the screen’s right edge and then tap the Settings icon.

 After you enter your account information, Windows finishes the job, filling your Mail app with e-mail, stocking the People app with your friends’ contact information, and adding any appointments to your Calendar app.